Cheryl Machat Dorskind offers online and in-person photo instruction, creative career development and coaching.

 High School Common Ap Arts Supplement

-For more information, contact Fine Art Mentor Cheryl Machat Dorskind by email firstname.lastname@example.org or by phone, 888-395-1666 and being the conversation.
-Find out more about how Cheryl can create a mentoring program that is just what you have been seeking.
+For more information, contact Fine Art Mentor Cheryl Machat Dorskind by email firstname.lastname@example.org or by phone, 516-528-4293 and let’s begin the conversation.

 “Cheryl, when I visited you on Westhampton I was envious of the physical engagement you have as a photographer.
 It’s beautiful…and you’re so talented.
 When I saw your studio I felt in that space the way I remember I used to feel when I was directing a play, and when I was working at my jewelry bench.
 I had a sense of bringing something out that had been inside.
 Creativity is physical and I can feel that energy in the photographs I took when we walked on the beach that day.
 And it’s yet still another kind of energy in the videos I took – the sound of the surf, of the water rippling and gurgling in your pool.
 It was after our visit that I started to think about doing formal photo safaris with you and exploring how I might include the director/actor/designer sides of my life in my writing and get back to that sense of creativity being physical.
 In the traditional publishing world there has never been a way for me to combine all that I am, all that I have done, creatively into more than words on a page.
 Exploring photography as a writer, reminds me of dance performances that use spoken words.
 Writing is painting.
 Photographs and videos are visual writing.
 I’ve settled on a camera, a Canon C100, all the better for visual writing.”